Help

 • Section 2: shows the event received.
 Use the drop down menu to select event from a particular MIDI channel

-• Section 3: Check the box to create a MIDI learn specific to a song meaning when a song is saved the midi learn will be saved and reloaded with the song.
-If another song is loaded, the midi learn will be deleted.
+• Section 3: Check the box to create a MIDI learn specific to a song meaning when a song is saved the MIDI learn will be saved and reloaded with the song.
+If another song is loaded, the MIDI learn will be deleted.

 The Midi unlearn dialog